topfreegames/khan/docs/API.md

             "level": [string],    // level of the player in this clan

+            "message": [string], // empty if membership not created using an application
+                                 // or the application message otherwise

             // Player that requested membership
             // If the player was invited, this should be another player.
             // Otherwise, this is the same as the player.